kodecocodes/met-materials/21-image-based-lighting/projects/resources/references.markdown

 [https://learnopengl.com/PBR/IBL/Specular-IBL](https://learnopengl.com/PBR/IBL/Specular-IBL)

-## Loading hdris

-You can download a public domain image loader from: [https://github.com/nothings/stb/blob/master/stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h).

-GLTFKit from Warren Moore contains Metal code that uses this image loader to load an hdr image image and also has kernels to convolve the result for irradiance maps. [https://github.com/warrenm/GLTFKit](https://github.com/warrenm/GLTFKit)

-You can use **cmft** to produce radiance and irradiance maps from hdris.
-Xcode still won't read the results without conversion though. [https://github.com/dariomanesku/cmft](https://github.com/dariomanesku/cmft)

 ## Spherical Harmonics

 I've included a lot of references here, because although SH are easy to use, they are complex to understand.